eltontiet/CalendarApp/README.md

 - Config

+## Phase 4: Task 3

+- Use built in java classes for Date and Time
+- Let Calendar act as Schedule, to remove Schedule completely
+- Make Note a Map in activity, instead of its own class

 ## Not yet implemented
 - As a user, I want to be able to mark my tasks as complete
 - As a user, I want to be reminded about what tasks I need to complete, and my upcoming activities